Wireless Optical Communication (WOC) Terminal Overview

 - 3

-Keep all dust and lens covers in place until the terminal is mounted and pointed.
-Avoid touching the window.
+Keep all dust caps and the red lens cover in place until the terminal is mounted and pointed.
+Avoid touching the window beneath the red lens cover.

 - 4 - 5